-I still can’t believe how much stuff we were able to see in a 7-day trip.
+I still can’t believe how much stuff we were able to see on our first 7-day trip.
 Our trip was so well planned, and our guides knew exactly what time we’d need to leave to beat traffic and crowds.
 It would have been nearly impossible to see all of that on our own.

-Our guides took photos throughout our entire adventure, and they were all available to download, free, two weeks after our trip.
+Our guides took photos throughout our entire adventure, and they were all available to download, free, after our trip.
 They took well over 3,000 images – documenting every single moment of our adventure.
 In addition, they took family photos at many locations, using their cameras as well as ours.
 I rarely have photos with me in them, so these pictures are so nice to have.
 Because of our guides’ experience, they knew exactly which spots were the best for great photos.

 As the mom in the family, I’m often responsible for carrying everything – from the camera to first aid supplies to water to hand sanitizer to sunscreen to wipes.
 But on our trip, our Adventure Guides handled all of this.
 Water bottles seemed to appear out of thin air whenever I was thirsty, and they always had a full supply of snacks.
 As we headed out of public restrooms, one of our guides stood outside doling out hand sanitizer.
 Often these European public restroom also charged a small fee, which our guides paid for.
 It was so nice not to have to worry about these things.